CodePurble/linked-list/README.md

 ## Before you begin
 A Linux development environment is required
-Use of this library requires that you use the following directory structure-
+Use of this library requires you to use the following directory structure-
 ```bash
 .
 ├── include